asiloisad/pulsar-select-list/README.md

       },
       elementForItem: (item, { index, filterKey, matchIndices }) => {
         const li = document.createElement("li");
-        // filterKey is what was matched, matchIndices are positions in filterKey
-        // matchIndices is a lazy getter - only computed when accessed li.appendChild(SelectListView.highlightMatches(filterKey, matchIndices));
-        li.addEventListener("contextmenu", () => {
-          this.selectList.selectIndex(index);
-        });
+        li.appendChild(SelectListView.highlightMatches(filterKey, matchIndices));
         return li;
       },
       didConfirmSelection: (item) => {